d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Finding Prolog Code] See section Finding Prolog code

-[The Prolog Top-level] See section The Prolog top-level
+[The Prolog Top-level] See section The Prolog Top-Level

 Examining Prolog messages